francescobarbarulo/kubernetes-starter-pack/tutorial/content/en/docs/labs/play-with-docker/03-update-the-application.md

     docker stop <the-container-id>
     ```

+3. You can show the stopped container by typing `docker ps -a`.
+You should see two stopped containers, the one stopped at step 2 and the one exited because of the port binding error.

-3. Once the container is stopped, you can remove it by using the `docker rm` command.
+4. Once the container is stopped, you can remove it by using the `docker rm` command.

     ```sh
     docker rm <the-container-id>
     ```

+    Remove both the stopped containers.

 {{< alert context="info">}}
 You can stop and remove a container in a single command by adding the `force` flag to the `docker rm` command.